 Below, we take a look at four common exceptions that could cause the statute of limitations to be tolled in your case.

 Online Libel Tip: If you are the target of online defamation, sometimes the easiest first step is to send a defamation cease and desist letter to the offending party.
 Its a direct method to let the offending party know that you are not afraid to push back.
-However, sending a cease and desist letter to stop online defamation is not always the appropriate course of action and can backfire, so it is important to first consult an experienced internet defamation attorney before sending one.
+However, sending a cease and desist letter to stop online defamation is not always the appropriate course of action and can backfire, so it is important to first consult an experienced defamation lawsuit attorney before sending one.

 Anonymous Speech: Filing a John Doe Lawsuit